barvian/thesis/paper.md

 #### User Personas

 As an additional aid in the design process I created {{ site.data.personas | size }} personas as representations of my target audience.
-Considering I lacked quantitative user research or any sort of analytics that usually serve as reference points, I used my research of GAD symptoms and recurring personality traits as guidelines instead:
+Considering I lacked quantitative user research or any sort of analytics that usually serve as reference points for such an exercise, I used my research of GAD symptoms and recurring personality traits as guidelines instead:

 <ul class="o-block-list o-box">
 	{% for persona in site.data.personas %}